beProsto/InterC/intercc_spec.md

 - `ADD`
 	- Takes in 3 arguments
 		- First argument specifies where the operation's returned value will be stored
-		- Second argument is the fist parameter of the addition
+		- Second argument is the first parameter of the addition
 		- Third argument is the second parameter of the addition
 - `SUB`
 	- Takes in 3 arguments
 		- First argument specifies where the operation's returned value will be stored
-		- Second argument is the fist parameter of the substraction
+		- Second argument is the first parameter of the substraction
 		- Third argument is the second parameter of the substraction
 - `MUL`
 	- Takes in 3 arguments
 		- First argument specifies where the operation's returned value will be stored
-		- Second argument is the fist parameter of the multiplication
+		- Second argument is the first parameter of the multiplication
 		- Third argument is the second parameter of the multiplication
 - `DIV`
 	- Takes in 3 arguments
 		- First argument specifies where the operation's returned value will be stored
-		- Second argument is the fist parameter of the division
+		- Second argument is the first parameter of the division
 		- Third argument is the second parameter of the division
 - `MOD`
 	- Takes in 3 arguments
 		- First argument specifies where the operation's returned value will be stored
-		- Second argument is the fist parameter of the modulo
+		- Second argument is the first parameter of the modulo
 		- Third argument is the second parameter of the modulo
 3) Input/Output:
 - `PRINT`